 Now, if you ask me – these are hardly kindergarten friendly.

 But, as I planned out my guided math curriculum for kindergarten I realized that I needed to make use of them.
-I was supposed to be teaching them, after all (since they covers grade k-12).
+I was supposed to be teaching them, after all.

 In order to make use of those silly-stated standards, I desperately needed to make them more kinder-friendly.
 So each standard got rephrased into a strategy or approach that we could actually use.